Stephen Tompkinson: Other involvements

 In late 2011, he recorded an advert for Text Santa, a charity initiative set up by ITV to support nine UK charities at Christmas.
 Stars of other ITV shows made similar adverts.
 In January 2012, it was announced that £4,120,000 was raised for the various charities.

 Over the years he has participated in Comic Relief's Red Nose Day.
 In 2001, he was one of the team describing the work the charity does in Britain, helping victims of early Alzheimer's or teenagers who are HIV positive.
 In 1997, Tompkinson and Kirwan did a Comic Relief sketch titled Ballykissdibley – with Dawn French and the cast of The Vicar of Dibley – in which they played their Ballykissangel characters, Fr.
 Peter Clifford and Assumpta Fitzgerald.

 Personal life

 He was married to Celia Anastasia and subsequent to the couple's divorce he became engaged to Ballykissangel co-star Dervla Kirwan.
 He then married Nicci Taylor, with whom he has a daughter, Daisy Ellen.
 It was announced in December 2006 that they had separated and would divorce.

 He is an avid cricket fan.
 He once said that if he wasn't an actor he "wouldn't mind travelling the world as a cricket commentator, enjoying endless summers."
 In 2008 he wrote an article for The Wisden Cricketer about Darren Gough.

-On 10 August 2022, Tompkinson pleaded not guilty to inflicting grievous bodily harm.
-Tompkinson is set to appear at Crown Court for trial in September 2022.